 The Proof is in the Pudding

 Buddha felt that we needed to rely on our personal experience to verify his Four Noble Truths, and presumably any other alleged truth.
-No ‘take my word for it’ hoodwinking here.
-Now, the advanced capabilities of modern science really help us separate fact from myth.
+Thereās no ātake my word for itā hoodwinking here.
+Nowadays, modern science is steadily helping us discern fact from myth.
 Still, personal experience must always be the final arbiter.
-Keep […]
+Keep this in […]

 Continue reading…Natural Happiness

-My simple motto for the secret to happiness is to like what I do rather than do what I like.
-Recalling this motto daily helps prevent my expectations from dictating my life willy-nilly.
-No doubt, scripture (Buddhist, Hindu, Taoist, Biblical, etc.) first got me seeing life along this line, and life experience has since verified […]
+āTo like what I do rather than do what I likeā is a straightforward path to happiness.
+This motto helps prevent my expectations from dictating my lifeās direction.
+No doubt, scripture (Buddhist, Hindu, Taoist, Biblical, etc.) first got me considering life this way, and life experience has since verified its truth (1).
+The previous post, […]

 Continue reading…Is Gen Y Unhappy?

-A friend sent me an interesting article.
-It points out much of the same causes for unhappiness that I see, so at first I accepted it without much question.
-Soon, however, it began to nag at me.
-Something didn’t exactly mesh; there was more too it.
-If you’re interested, google [Why Generation Y Yuppies Are […]
+I read an interesting article that pointed out much of the same causes for unhappiness that I see, so I accepted it without question at first.
+Yet soon it began to nag me.
+Something didnāt exactly mesh⦠there was more too it.
+If interested, google [Why Generation Y Yuppies Are Unhappy] and see how it […]

 Continue reading…Can we pull the plug?

-A short video essay on cell phones gave me more food for thought.
-Of course, I need that like I need another hole in my head, but I can’t pull the plug on thinking.
+A short video essay on cell phones gave me food for thought.
+Of course, I need more of that like I need another hole in my head, but I canāt pull the plug on thinking.
 The essay is ostensibly about the wide use of cell phones.
-However, scratch the surface and it offers insight into the […]
+However, scratch the surface and it offers insight into […]

 Continue reading…Who or What Do You Trust?

-The ‘small “t” taoist’ (p.154) within us can find it difficult to decide who to trust, especially if both the advocates and critics feel convincing.
-Conversely, the partisan within us seldom bats an eyelash before favoring one side or the other.
-Sincere advocacy for anything is a projection of one’s own beliefs.
-That sounds obvious […]
+The āsmall ātā taoistā (p.154) within us can find it difficult deciding who to trust, especially if we feel both the advocate and the critic make credible cases.
+Conversely, the partisan within us seldom hesitates before favoring one side or the other.
+Sincere advocacy for anything is a projection of oneās own beliefs.
+Importantly, sincere […]

 Continue reading…The Only Safe Escape

-The only way I’ve found to escape life without unintended consequences is to give myself to life.
-This is an example of chapter 78’s Straight and honest words seem inside out, or as D.C.
+The only way Iāve found to escape life without unintended consequences is to give myself to life.
+It is a bit ironic⦠as chapter 78 says, Straight and honest words seem inside out, or as D.C.
 Lau put it, straightforward words seem paradoxical.
-I can essentially lose myself in-the-moment by utter devotion to that moment and the […]
+At times, I can lose myself in the flowing moment by utter […]

-Continue reading…So, I’d like to ask…
+Continue reading…So, Iād like to askā¦

-A Centertao member asked me if I had any life advice for a man approaching 30.
-Immediately, too much came to my mind for that question!
-All I could do was turn the question over to my subconscious.
-Oddly, I find not thinking about a tricky issue is the best way to resolve it.
-Not […]
+A Centertao member asked me if I had any advice for a 30 year old.
+Right away, too much came to my mind for that question!
+I had to sleep on it awhile.
+Interestingly, not thinking about a tricky issue is often the best way to resolve it.
+Not thinking doesnāt mean disregarding it, but […]

 Continue reading…Why God?

 Why God?
-I have not heard this question asked much… if at all.
-Debate focuses mostly on whose God is best, the nature of God, or does God even exist.
-Asking, “Why do we believe in God” is more of a zoological approach to this issue.
-That is the place to begin; after all, we […]
+I have not heard this question asked much⦠if at all.
+Debate focuses mostly on whose God is true, the nature of God, or does God even exist.
+I suppose asking āWhy do we believe in Godā is a zoological inquiry of sorts.
+That is the place to begin⦠After all, we are […]

 Continue reading…Wandering Mind Is Unhappy Mind

-Google: Many unhappy returns for wandering minds for research that supports watchfulness, as I call it.
-It’s so short I’ll paste it at the end of this post.
-Left-brain science and right-brain Taoist thought are my two best resources for reducing the risk of the blind spot (p.144).
-Together they offer points of view from […]
+Google [Many unhappy returns for wandering minds] for research that supports watchfulness, as I call it.
+Left-brain science and right-brain Taoist thought are my two best resources for avoiding the DunningāKruger effect (p.144).
+Together they offer points of view from opposite ends of the awareness spectrum.
+Each balances the other.
+Alone, either one can mislead. […]

 Continue reading…